Deciphering Speech: a Zero-Resource Approach to Cross-Lingual Transfer in ASR: Experiments

 \section{Experiments}

-To demonstrate that decipherment can be used for cross-lingual transfer, we train a multilingual acoustic model on English (ENG), French, German, Spanish, Russian and Polish and we perform decipherment experiments on Czech (CES), Portuguese (POR) and Swedish (SWE).
+To demonstrate that decipherment can be used for cross-lingual transfer, we trained an universal phone recogniser on English, French, German, Spanish, Russian and Polish and we performed decipherment experiments on Bulgarian (BUL), Czech (CES), Hausa (HAU), Portuguese (POR), Swahili (SWA), Swedish (SWE) and Ukrainian (UKR).